rmcvey/habitat/README.md

 ## Optimization

-We optimized our implementation to ensure privacy preservation, minimal disk space usage, and adaptability to changing environments.
-We've used a Bloom filter to represent unique combinations of connected and nearby devices, and a time decay approach to calculate trust scores based on the frequency of visits and the presence of familiar devices.
+I optimized to ensure privacy preservation, minimal disk space usage, and adaptability to changing environments.
+I used a Bloom filter to represent unique combinations of connected and nearby devices, and a time decay approach to calculate trust scores based on the frequency of visits and the presence of familiar devices.

 ## Scoring Algorithm